 Pre-Covid-19, Buckinghamshire employers reported that 53% of vacancies were proving difficult to fill, the highest figure of all 38 LEP areas.
 Buckinghamshire employers were more likely than average to report difficulties filling vacancies due to applicants lacking the required skills (28% versus 25% nationally) and due to 'not enough people interested in the role' (25% versus 12% nationally) (Chart A38 in Annex A).
-Local intelligence suggests the latter to be a particular problem for the county's health and social care, construction and manufacturing sectors.
+Local intelligence suggests recruitment difficulties are a particular problem for the County's health and social care, construction and manufacturing sectors.